giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 where superscripts $(0)$ and $(1)$ denote the values at $z_0$ and $z_1$
 respectively, and $k$ indexes the vertices of zone $i$.
-This produces a continuous geometric evolution at any intermediate station, with linear vertex trajectories between consecutive reference stations.
+This produces a smooth tapered geometry at any intermediate station.
 Multiple interpolation intervals can be composed in sequence to represent members with piecewise-varying cross-sectional evolution.

 ### 2.4 Participation fields

 The weight laws $w_i(z)$ and $\kappa_i(z)$ are user-defined functions of the longitudinal coordinate.
-Supported forms include endpoint interpolation, isotropic relations through `iso(nu)`, and user-defined laws evaluable at any requested station.
-The only requirement is that the function be evaluable at the requested station.
+Supported forms include polynomials, exponentials, piecewise-linear laws, and discrete lookup tables.
+The only requirement is that the function be evaluable at any requested station.

 ### 2.5 Assumptions